-The self-study task force should be broadly representative of the constituents of the school, and include some combination of the following: administrators of the school (academic, fiscal, managerial), department chairs and heads of sections, junior and senior academic staff members, students, graduates, faculty members and/or administrators of the general university, representatives involved in supervised practice, and trustees (regents) of the school/university.
-Additionally, the task force could include graduate students, staff involved in student education, and practitioners.
+The self-study task force should be broadly representative of the constituents of the medical school, and include some combination of the following: administrators of the medical school (academic, fiscal, managerial), department chairs and heads of sections, junior and senior academic staff members, medical students, medical school graduates, faculty members and/or administrators of the general university, representatives of clinical affiliates, and trustees (regents) of the medical school/university.
+Additionally, the task force could include graduate students, junior staff involved in medical student education, and community physicians.
 The self-study task force might be chaired by the dean, or an associate/deputy dean, department head, or a senior faculty member.
 The self-study coordinator should be provided with any needed staff assistance to the task force to facilitate the timely completion of their work.